gunlnwza/Y2S1-Midterm/README.md

 Tip: To understand this subject, you need to stop thinking in Python and start thinking in C (a parent language of C++, not capable of OOP).
 Or just think of it in pseudocode-style language, as long as it is not Python.

-Python is doing a lot of things for us, which makes it easier for us to translate our thought process.
-But this makes it harder for us to understand the real concepts.
+Python is doing a lot of things for us, which makes it easier to translate our thought process.
+But this makes it harder to understand the real concepts.
 This is somewhat similiar to how when people have a shallow understanding of something, they tend to use complicate vocabularies to help them get their points across.
 Convenience is a bad thing here.

 (python list meme)